 - Second appointment (approximately 1.5 hours): Training on the technologies in the vehicle, test drive, and receiving the vehicle.

-- Third appointment (approximately 1 hour): Returning the vehicle, questionnaire, and interview.
+- Final appointment (approximately 1 hour): Returning the vehicle, questionnaire, and interview.